Psychology Says These 8 Phrases Will Attract Someone Who Will Truly Love You

 Most importantly, you’ll learn things about yourself you can only learn in the context of meeting different potential mates.

 You’re standing on your own two feet, being true to yourself.
-And you’re giving others the safe space to do the same instead of trampling on them with your neediness.
+And you’re giving others the safe space to do the same instead of trampling on them with your neediness, as shown by a study in Personality and Social Psychology Bulletin.

 This affirmation is just another form of confidence, and that’s such an attractive quality!

-No one has to come along and fix your life or rescue you.
-You’re already complete and ready to meet someone who's also complete, as well.
+Research published in Springer Science Journal helps explain the importance of self-acceptance and how no one has to come along and fix your life or rescue you.
+You’re already good and ready to meet someone good, as well.
 And that’s the making of a true power couple!

-The beauty of positive affirmations is that they’ll work their magic in the place that matters most: Within yourself.
+The beauty of positive affirmations is they’ll work their magic in the place that matters most: Within yourself, as explained by a study from the American Psychological Association.

 None of them have anything to do with changing other people.
 And interestingly, they aren’t even about changing yourself.
 They’re about recognizing, accepting, and loving yourself as you were created to be.